What you need to know about emergency benefits, debt relief and taxes while we navigate COVID-19.

 Provincial Financial Aid Resources

-- The Canada Emergency Response Benefit (CERB) will provide Canadians who have lost income or employment with $500 a week for up to 16 weeks, for the period from March 15, 2020 to October 3, 2020.
+The Canada Emergency Response Benefit (CERB) provides support for Canadians who have lost income or employment due to COVID-19.
+On August 20, 2020 it was extended: eligible Canadians can now receive $500 for up to 28 weeks, from March 15, 2020 to September 26, 2020.

-UPDATE (04/03/2020): You can begin applying for the CERB on April 6, either online or by phone.
-The CRA has set up specific days for you to apply, depending on your birth month.
+You can apply for the last eligibility period (August 30-September 26, 2020) starting Monday August 31, 2020, and you can apply for any eligibility period any time online or by phone.
 Sign up for CRA direct deposits to get your money within 3 business days of applying.
 Otherwise, you should get your money in about 10 business days.

-UPDATE (04/15/2020): The CERB eligibility criteria now also includes seasonal workers, those who have recently run out of employment insurance, and anyone making less than $1,000 a month due to reduced work hours.
+The CERB includes gig workers and contractors, seasonal workers, Canadians who’ve recently ran out of employment insurance, and anyone making less than $1,000 a month due to reduced work hours.

-- The Canada Child Benefit (CCB) is an existing program to provide pre-tax funding to Canadians with kids under 18.
-The government is providing an extra $300 per child, to be paid out on the May 2020 CCB payment.
+The Canada Child Benefit (CCB) is an existing program to provide pre-tax funding to Canadians with kids under 18.
+The government is providing an extra $300 per child, and eligible Canadians will now receive these payments until the end of September 2020.
 If you already receive the CCB, you do not need to re-apply.
 If you are not yet enrolled, you can do so here.

 The Canadian government has postponed the deadlines for Canadians to file and pay their taxes as part of their COVID-19 Economic Response Plan.

 In a cash flow crisis, many Canadians may struggle to keep up with debt payments including those on their mortgages, credit cards and student loans.
-Here’s what we know so far:
+Here’s what we know:

-UPDATE (03/23/2020): While postponing debt payments may help in a cash crunch, it’s possible that you will continue to be charged interest on both your outstanding payments as planned and the overdue interest from the deferrals, as reported by the CBC today.
+- While postponing debt payments may help in a cash crunch, it’s possible that you will continue to be charged interest on both your outstanding payments as planned and the overdue interest from the deferrals, as reported by CBC in March.
 This means you could end up paying more interest overall, and deferring a payment could possibly even have an impact on your credit score.

 - Student Loans